 Max.
 Points Criterion 1.5 Q1 is executed and the correct result is printed to the command line.
 1.5 Q2 is executed and the correct result is printed to the command line.
 1.5 Q3 is executed and the correct result is printed to the command line.
 1.5 Q4 is executed and the correct result is printed to the command line.
-1.5 Q3 is a syntactically correct and meaningful query.
-1.5 Q4 is a syntactically correct and meaningful query.
-1 Answer 1 question regarding your submission in the after-assignment meeting.
+2+2 Answer two questions on your code in the after-assignment meeting correctly.
 10

-Questionnaire The questionnaire contributes at most 8 points and is evaluated based on the following criteria (taking the discussion in the after-assignment into account):
+Questionnaire The questionnaire contributes at most 10 points and is evaluated based on the following criteria (taking the discussion in the after-assignment into account):

 Max.
 Points Criterion

-2 Correctness of answer A1.
+1.5 Correctness of answer A1.

-2 Correctness of answer A2.
+1.5 Correctness of answer A2.

-2 Correctness of answer A3.
+1.5 Correctness of answer A3.

-2 Correctness of answer A4.
+1.5 Correctness of answer A4.

-8
+2+2 Answer two additional questions in the after-assignment correctly.

+10